De Havilland Dragon Rapide: Second World War

-At the start of Second World War on 3 September 1939, all British civil transport aircraft were requisitioned by the Ministry of Aircraft Production.
+At the start of the Second World War on 3 September 1939, all British civil transport aircraft were requisitioned by the Ministry of Aircraft Production.
 A number of Dragon Rapides were used to provide internal flights under the control of National Air Communications (NAC).
-Perhaps one of the most significant early uses of the Rapide during the war occurred during the crucial weeks of May–June 1940, in which the Battle of France occurred; Rapides of No. 24 Squadron acted as aerial couriers between Britain and France; out of 24 aircraft, 10 Rapides were lost during this intense period of fighting.
+Perhaps one of the most significant early uses of the Rapide during the war occurred during the crucial weeks of May–June 1940 during the Battle of France, Rapides of 24 Squadron acted as aerial couriers between Britain and France; out of 24 aircraft, 10 Rapides were lost.

 Following the closure of the NAC network, Dragon Rapides continued to fly for British airlines during the war as part of the Associated Airways Joint Committee (AAJC).
-Upon the outbreak of war, all civil services had been halted; however, some routes were progressively returned to operation as and when they were deemed of value to the war effort or found to be in the national interest.
+Upon the outbreak of war, all civil services had been halted but some routes were returned to operation as and when they were deemed of value to the war effort or found to be in the national interest.
 The AAJC co-ordinated the majority of UK's wartime scheduled services, which were entirely operated on over-water routes.

-Other Dragon Rapides were impressed into service with the British armed forces as communications aircraft and training aircraft; Australian Rapides were also impressed by the Royal Australian Air Force (RAAF).
+Other Dragon Rapides were pressed into service with the British armed forces as communications aircraft and training aircraft; Australian Rapides were also requisitioned by the Royal Australian Air Force (RAAF).

-Furthermore, while the final production Rapide was completed in November 1941, de Havilland instead produced the military-orientated Dominie variant exclusively.
-Over 500 additional Dominies were manufactured for military use, powered by improved Gipsy Queen engines; by the end of production in July 1946, a total of 727 aircraft (both Rapides and Dominies combined) had been manufactured.
+The final production Rapide was completed in November 1941, de Havilland instead produced the military Dominie variant.
+Over 500 Dominies were manufactured for military use, powered by improved Gipsy Queen engines; by the end of production in July 1946, 727 aircraft (Rapides and Dominies) had been manufactured.
 During the war, Dominie production was performed by de Havilland and Brush Coachworks Ltd, the latter being responsible for the greater proportion of the work.
 The Dominies were mainly used by the Royal Air Force (RAF) and Royal Navy for radio and navigation training.
 Other duties they were used for included passenger and communications missions.

-Throughout the course of the war, civilian Rapides were progressively replaced by Dominies as the type became available in greater quantities.
-Rapides were either dispatched to perform passenger operations or occasionally converted for other purposes, such as Air Ambulances; by the end of the conflict, only a total of nine impressed Rapides were restored to their civilian registrations; however, these were joined by many Dominies which had been deemed to be surplus to requirements.
+During the war, civilian Rapides were replaced by Dominies as the type became available in greater quantities.
+Rapides were either dispatched to perform passenger operations or occasionally converted for other purposes, such as Air Ambulances; by the end of the conflict, only nine requisitioned Rapides were restored to their civilian registrations.
+These were joined by many Dominies which had been deemed to be surplus to requirements.